 ROBO holds nearly 80 stocks, including robotic surgery firm Intuitive Surgical (ISRG), Swiss automated storage and retrieval specialist Kardex Group and Japanese robotics leader Fanuc (FANUY).
 In fact, you see plenty of international companies in ROBO – a truly "global" fund with just 44% of assets dedicated to U.S. firms.
 Japan (21%) looms largest after that, followed by Germany (7%), Taiwan (5%) and roughly a dozen other countries.

 Just note that this heavier international exposure comes at a cost – ROBO is the most expensive AI ETF on this list, at 0.95% in annual fees.

 Global X Robotics & Artificial Intelligence Thematic ETF

-The Global X Robotics & Artificial Intelligence Thematic ETF (BOTZ, $25.67), launched a few years later (in 2016), is another AI-esque fund that, despite what the name might imply, leans more heavily on robotics and industrial automation.
+The Global X Robotics & Artificial Intelligence Thematic ETF (BOTZ, $25.57) launched a few years after ROBO, in 2016, but at this point is very much a veteran name in the space.
+And despite what the name might imply, BOTZ leans more heavily on robotics and industrial automation.

-BOTZ is another geographically diversified AI ETF.
-Roughly 44% of its holdings are in Japan, 34% are in the U.S., 13% are in Switzerland and the rest are sprinkled across seven other countries.
+And, as you can tell given the holdings above, BOTZ is another geographically diversified AI ETF.
+Roughly 45% of its holdings are in the U.S., nearly a third are in Japan and another 11% are Swiss; the rest of the portfolio is scattered across seven other countries.

-Global X's Robotics & Artificial Intelligence is a strong offering from a leader in thematic ETFs, and it has handily beaten the market since inception (albeit in a more volatile fashion).
-But if you're looking for artificial intelligence ETFs that are truer to the cause, keep reading.
+Global X's Robotics & Artificial Intelligence is a strong offering from a leader in thematic ETFs.
+Though if you're looking for a heavier AI-to-robotics ratio, you'll want to consider the next AI ETFs.

 First Trust Nasdaq Artificial Intelligence and Robotics ETF